ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 This is the mandatory process that the proposed packages have to pass.
 The following requirements must be met:

--  Sosreport need to be tested by various team members of Canonical Support team with positive feedbacks.
+-  Sosreport need to be tested by a significant amount of Canonical Support team members with positive and detailed feedbacks.
 -  Sosreport need to be tested on physical hardware, container and Virtual Machine
--  Sosreport need to be tested in different context: cloud, MAAS, JuJu managed,
+-  Sosreport need to be tested in different context: cloud, MAAS, JuJu managed, ....

+-  For each test above

+   -

+      -  Extract archive and look at the content, look for 0 size file (and use common sense if legit or not)
+      -  Look under "sos_reports" for full report.
+      -  Look under "sos_logs" for WARN and/or ERROR

+         -

+            -  $ grep -v "INFO:" sos_logs/sos.log

--  "simple.sh" (A port of the travis tests to bash) need to report no failures.
+-  Run "simple.sh": A upstream port of the travis tests to bash.
+   Generating various type of sosreport collections (which is part of the autopkgtest (d/test/simple.sh) now.

    -